osahan/A11Y-labeler/README.md

 ARIA-Labeler
 ============

-A simple jQuery Plugin that assigns right role and ARIA label on DOM elements
+A Lightweight jQuery Plugin that assigns right role and ARIA label on DOM elements

-## jQuery.aria
-Lightweight jQuery extension.

 ## Installation
 Include the latest version of [jQuery](http://jquery.com/download) and `ARIA-Labeler.js` just before `</body>` of your HTML document: